 - Older Than Feudalism: This trope is discussed in an ancient Greek (though not as old as the Iliad) poem by Sappho:

-- In one Harry Turtledove Alternate History series, Japan takes over the Hawaiian islands instead of just bombing Pearl Harbor in 1941.
+- In the Harry Turtledove two book Alternate History series Days of Infamy, Japan takes over the Hawaiian islands instead of just bombing Pearl Harbor in 1941.
 The Japanese know that the Americans will only focus on regaining Hawaii at first, and the rest of the Japanese Army and Navy can take over the rest of the Pacific unmolested.
 The first time the Americans attempt to retake Hawaii, they send out a fleet roughly equal in numbers to the Japanese detachment at Hawaii, but it is undone by inexperienced soldiers, faulty armaments and outdated equipment.
 With the second attempt to retake the islands the Americans take the time to do things right and send an overwhelming force.
-Japanese pilots defending their hold on the islands see a fleet stretching back as far as they can see to the horizon... and then realize that there are still more ships even further back, giving the pilot seeing this a major Oh Crap moment.
+Japanese pilots defending their hold on the islands see a fleet stretching back as far as they can see to the horizon... and then realize that there are still more ships even further back, giving the pilot seeing this a major Oh, Crap! moment.

-- In Jack Campbell's The Lost Fleet novel Invicible, Geary tries to put his ships in as elegant a formation as he can when travelling through spider-wolf space.
+- In John Hemry's The Lost Fleet novel Invicible, Geary tries to put his ships in as elegant a formation as he can when travelling through spider-wolf space.
 To be sure, it's no match for the spider-wolves' formation, and he knows it, but he tries.

-- In the Diane Duane Star Trek EU novel The Wounded Sky, every ship in the Federation Fleet that can possibly be there turns out en masse to welcome the Enterprise back from its shakedown cruise with the new drive.
+- In the Diane Duane Star Trek Expanded Universe novel The Wounded Sky, every ship in the Federation Fleet that can possibly be there turns out en masse to welcome the Enterprise back from its shakedown cruise with the new drive.
 The vista is described thus:

 The stars were bright about them.
 And more was bright than the stars.